Cloudxtreme/ashedit/README.md

 AshEdit requires tgui2 to build.
 See http://github.com/Nooskewl/tgui2.
 Allegro 5.1 is also needed.

-Set CMake variables USER_INCLUDE_PATH and USER_LIBRARY_PATH as necessary (for Allegro etc. if necessary.)
+Set CMake variables USER_INCLUDE_PATH and USER_LIBRARY_PATH to where you've put Allegro and TGUI2 if necessary.

 mkdir build
 cd build